 Biography (Jivani) and History of Sant Ravidas

-Guru, Sant Ravidas Ji was born in Harijan caste in the Varanasi to the Mata Kalsa Devi Ji and Baba Santokh Dass Ji in the Seer Goverdhanpur village, Varanasi, U.P., India in the 15th century.
-However, his real birth date is still controversial some estimates it was 1376, 1377 and even 1399 CE.
+Guru, Sant Ravidas Ji was born in Harijan caste in the Varanasi to Kalsa Devi Ji and Baba Santokh Dass Ji in the Seer Goverdhanpur village, Varanasi, U.P., India in the 15th century.
+However, his real birth date is still controversial because some people estimate it was 1376, 1377 and even 1399 CE.
 According to the data by some scholars it has been estimated that his lifespan was from 1450-1520 in 15th to 16th century CE.

-His father was working as a Sarpanch at Raja Nagar Mal’s Kingdom and has his own business of shoes making and repairing.
+His father was working as a Sarpanch at Raja Nagar Mal’s Kingdom and has his own business of shoemaking and repairing.
 His birthday anniversary is celebrated at every Puran Mashi (Magh Purnima) of the Magh month by the people.
-He was very brave and highly devoted to the God from his early childhood later he struggled with lots of problems created by upper caste people which he faced and let people to realize about facts of life through his writings.
-He taught people that always love your neighbors without any discrimination.
+He was very brave and highly devoted to God from his early childhood later he struggled with lots of problems created by upper caste people which he faced and let people realize about facts of life through his writings.
+He taught people that always love their neighbors without any discrimination.

 His Early Education

-In his childhood he went to the Pathshala of his Guru, Pt.
-Sharda Nand who was later restricted by some higher caste people to get admitted to the Pathshala.
+In his childhood, he went to the Pathshala of his Guru, Pt.
+Sharda Nand who was later restricted by some higher caste people to teach in the Pathshala.
 However, Pt.
-Sharda Nand realized that Ravidas is a child boy and sent by the God as a godly boy.
+Sharda Nand realized that Ravidas is a child boy and sent by God as a godly boy.
 Pt.
 Sharda Nand admitted Ravidas to his own Pathshala and started teaching him.
-He was very brilliant and promising student and got more than what he was taught by his Guru.
+He was a very brilliant and promising student and got more than what he was taught by his Guru.
 Pt.
-Sharda Nand was very much influenced by him and his behavior and he thought that one day Ravidas would be spiritually enlightened and become great social reformer.
+Sharda Nand was very much influenced by him and his behavior and he thought that one-day Ravidas would be spiritually enlightened and will become a great social reformer.

-During his study time in the Pathshala, he became friend of the son of Pt.
-Sharda Nand.
-One day both of them were playing together the game hide and seek.
-First time Ravidas Ji had won the game and second time his friend won the game.
-In the next turn, it was the time of Ravidas again to hide and seek by his friend but they were unable to complete the game because of the night then they decided to continue in the next morning.
-Next morning Guru Ravidas Ji came but his friend did not.
-He wait for long time and then went to his friend’s home to get him and saw that his friend’s parents and neighbors were weeping.
+During his studies at Pathshala, he became a good friend of Pt.
+Sharda Nand’s son.
+One day both of them were playing a game called hide and seek.
+In the first part, Ravidas Ji won the game and in the second part, his friend won the game.
+On the next turn, it was the time of Ravidas to seek again but they were unable to complete the game because it was quite dark, they decided to continue the game the next morning.
+The next morning Guru Ravidas Ji came but his friend did not.
+He waited for a long time and then went to his friend’s home to get him and saw that his friend’s parents and neighbors were weeping.

-He asked about his friend to one of them and surprised after hearing the news of his friend death at that night.
+He asked about his friend to one of them and surprised when he came to know about his death last night.
 He was brought by the Pt.
-Sharda Nand to the place of dead body of his friend, he asked to his friend that it is not sleeping time, it is time get up and play the game of hide and seek.
-As Guru Ravidas Ji was blessed by the spiritual powers from the birth, his friend got alive after hearing his words.
-The parents and neighbors of his friend were very surprised by seeing that surprising moment.
+Sharda Nand near the dead body of his friend, he asked his friend that it is not sleeping time, it is time to get up and play the game of ‘hide and seek’.
+As Guru Ravidas Ji was blessed by the spiritual powers from birth, his friend got alive after hearing his words.
+The parents and neighbors of his friend were very surprised to see all this.

-His love and devotion towards the God was one of the main reasons of his distraction from his professional family business and his parents were worry too.
-Regarding this he was set to get married by his parents in order to get engaged in the family profession of shoe making and repairing.
+His love and devotion towards God were one of the main reasons for his distraction from his professional family business life and his parents were worried too worried about him.
+Regarding this, he was set to get married by his parents in order to get engaged in the family profession of shoemaking and repairing.
 Then he got married to Smt.
 Lona Devi in his early age and got a son called Vijaydas.

-Even after his marriage he was not able to completely concentrate on his family business because of his more interests towards worldly affairs.
-For his such behavior, he was one day separated from his house by his father to go away and manage his all social affairs without taking without taking help from the family property.
-Then he started living in the backyard of his own house and get involved completely in the social matters.
+Even after his marriage, he was not able to completely concentrate on his family business because of his more interest in worldly affairs.
+For his such behavior, he was one day separated from his house by his father to go away and manage his all social affairs without taking help from his family.
+Then he started living in the backyard of his own house and get involved completely in social matters.

-In his later life he became the great follower of the God of Rama rupa when he used following words like Ram, Raghunath, Raja Ram Chanda, Krishna, Hari, Gobind and etc in order to express his feeling towards God.
+Later in his life, he became a great follower of Lord Rama and started following some names like Ram, Raghunath, Raja Ram Chanda, Krishna, Hari, Gobind, and etc in order to express his feeling towards God.

 His Relation to Begumpura Shehr or City

-Begampura is the city pioneered by Guru Ravidas Ji as a city without any sorrow and full of peace and humanity.
-Begampura city was idealized by him while writing his poem where he described that a city with no sufferings, pain or fear and a land where all people are equal without any discrimination, poverty and caste humiliation.
-A place, where nobody pays taxes, no one worries, terror, or torture another one.
+Begampura is the city pioneered by Guru Ravidas Ji as it is a city without any sorrow and full of peace and humanity.
+Begampura city was idealized by him while writing his poem where he described that a city with no sufferings, pain, or fear and a land where all people are equal without any discrimination, poverty, and caste humiliation.
+A place, where nobody pays any tax, no one is worried, no terror, or torture another one.

 His Association with Meera Bai

-Sant Guru Ravidas Ji is considered as a spiritual Guru of the Meera Bai who was the queen of Chittoor and daughter of Rajasthan king.
-She was very impressed by the teachings of Guru Ravidass Ji and became the great follower of him.
+Sant Guru Ravidas Ji is considered as a spiritual Guru of Meera Bai who was the queen of Chittoor and daughter of one of the famous kings in Rajasthan naming Rao Dudaji.
+She was very impressed by the teachings of Guru Ravidass Ji and became a great follower of him.
 Meera Bai has written some lines in the respect of his Guru “Guru Milyaa Ravidas Ji …”.

-She was the only child daughter her parents (king and queen of Rajasthan) who later became queen of Chittoor.
-She lost his mother during childhood and then taken under the custody of her grandfather, Duda Ji, follower of the Guru Ravidas Ji.
-She met Guru Ji several times with her grandfather and much influenced by him.
-After her marriage, she and her husband were blessed by the Guru Ji, Later she accepted Guru Ji as her real Guru with the agreement of her husband and inlaws.
-She started hearing all the religious discourses of Guru Ji which influenced her lot and attract her towards divine devotion then she started singing song and praising the divine power.
+She was the only daughter of her parents (king and queen of Rajasthan) who later became a queen of Chittoor.
+She lost her mother during her childhood and then her grandparents look after her and he was a follower of Guru Ravidas Ji.
+She met Guru Ji several times with her grandfather and was much influenced by him.
+After her marriage, she and her husband were blessed by Guru Ji, Later she accepted Guru Ji as her real Guru with the agreement of her husband and in-laws.
+She started hearing all the religious discourses of Guru Ji that influenced her a lot and attracted towards the divine devotion then she started singing songs and praising the divine power.
 In one of her songs, she said that: